fnaumenko/isChIP/README.md

 Both of the values are directly proportional to the peak amplitude, which allows to treat them as binding efficiency.
 If the corresponding value is placed in a non-standard location, it can be set up with the `-s|--bscore` option.<br>
-That allows the use of peak caller output as a **isChIP** *template*, with the corresponding correction of coordinates (narrowing of the peaks to the binding sites).<br>
+That allows the use of peak caller output as a **isChIP** *template*, with the corresponding correction of coordinates (narrowing of the 'peaks' to the 'binding sites').<br>
 Alternatively, the scores can be entered manually.<br>

 All features within each chromosome must be sorted.<br>